WillBorysiak/Apteco-Front-End/README.md

 - My next task was to call the API for the data however I needed to generate an auth token and test the endpoint beforehand.
 I used Postman to send the POST request using the headers provided and putting my UserLogin / Password inside the request body.
 I received a JSON object with my accessToken inside.
 - Once I had the accessToken I could make a request to the OrbitAPI to get my holiday data back.
 Again I used Postman to supply headers and body to ensure I would get the corrected response.
 The response I got was a exact copy of the JSON file used prior and now I have to use the HTTPClient to send the same request.
 - I then replicated the HTTP POST request in my angular service using the HttpHeaders object with the correct request body imported from a JSON file.
+- After realising that Angular can't really use process.env for my access token, I had to build a backend using Express (learnt from scratch as well).
+I used the backend to POST to the Apteco endpoint and return the data.
+Then I used a GET method to provide this data into my Angular app.

 ## Problems